pipe-cd/pipecd/docs/content/en/docs/concepts/_index.md

 ### Application

-A collect of resources (containers, services...) and configuration that are managed together.
+A collect of resources (containers, services, infrastructure components...) and configurations that are managed together.
+PipeCD supports multiple kinds of applications such as `KUBERNETES`, `TERRAFORM`, `CLOUDRUN`, `LAMBDA`...

+### Environment

+An environment is a logical group of applications of a project.
+A project can have multiple environments.
+Each application/piped must belong to one and only one enviroment.

-### Pipeline
+### Deployment

-A sequence of stages provided by PipeCD.
-A pipeline processes a transition from the current state (running state) to the desired state (specified state in Git) of a specific application.
+Deployment is a process that does transition from the current state (running state) to the desired state (specified state in Git) of a specific application.

-### Stage

-A temporary middle state between current state and desired state of a deployment process.
+When the deployment is success, it means the running state is synced with the desired state specified in the target commit.

 ### Deployment Configuration

 A `.pipe.yaml` yaml file that contains configuration data to define how to deploy the application.
 Each application has one deployment configuration file in Git repository at application directory.

+### Stage

+A temporary middle state between current state and desired state of a deployment process.

 ### Cloud Provider